greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/contributing-to-gitlab-the-product_1748147631989822046_1_1.md

 ---
-title: "Contributing to GitLab the Product as a Security Team Member"
+title: Contributing to GitLab the Product as a Security Team Member
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/contributing-to-gitlab-the-product_1748147631989822046_1_1/
+description: ''
+linkTitle: Contributing to GitLab the Product as a Security Team Member
+type: docs
 ---

 ## Product Security Code Contributions